Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Integrated Understanding:

-Freedom from God’s perceptual frame is absolute and spiritual, grounded in His eternal and righteous nature.
-This freedom is manifest as freedom in righteousness and is the ultimate freedom attainable by human beings, realized through Christ due to mankind’s inability to uphold righteousness on their own accord.
+Freedom, from God’s perceptual frame, is absolute and spiritual, grounded in His eternal and righteous nature.
+This freedom manifests itself as freedom in righteousness, representing the ultimate form of liberty attainable by human beings.
+It is realized through Christ, who bridges the gap between human unrighteousness and divine righteousness, enabling mankind to experience true freedom despite their inability to uphold perfect righteousness on their own.

 God’s Absolute Free-Will